 - 3 full-days access to photograph black bears and other wildlife, closed to the public.
 The most common lens focal length is 100-400 mm.

 - Workshop size is limited to 10 participants so you’ll have plenty of one-on-one time with Kathleen to ask questions and get coaching specific to your individual photographic needs.

 - An online recorded webinar prior to the workshop that covers wildlife photography composition tips, camera settings and recommended gear to prepare you.
 You will have access to both the recording and the webinar materials.

 - Detailed handout of what to bring, the itinerary, what to expect and more

-- American Bear Association introductory session on bear safety, bear behavior, history and mission of the organization, black bear natural history
+- Introductory session on bear safety, bear behavior, and black bear natural history

 - During the workshop:

-- Group and one-on-one guidance on location before each photo session to ensure you get the most out of your camera, including optimal shutter speed, aperture, ISO and exposure compensation settings
+- Group and one-on-one guidance on location throughout each photo session to ensure you get the most out of your camera, including optimal shutter speed, aperture, ISO and exposure compensation settings

 - After the workshop:

 - Group gallery for sharing people pictures